Thursday, 7 February 2019

 Ecosocialism – A Brief Description

-This is a write up of a talk I gave earlier this week to my local Green Party meeting in Haringey, north London, on ecosocialism.
+This is a write up of a talk I gave to my local Green Party meeting in Haringey, north London, a little while back, on ecosocialism.

-Ecosocialism is a green political philosophy - it is an ecocentric and democratic socialism.
+Ecosocialism is a green political philosophy - it is an ecocentric and democratic socialism, not to be confused with social democracy, at least in the longer run.

 It is not like twentieth century socialisms, it is more like nineteenth century socialisms and owes a fair amount to anarchist theory.
 Twentieth century socialisms had, if anything, an even more dismal record than capitalism on ecology.